openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 If ID_CRED_PSK contains a single 'kid' parameter, then the compact encoding is applied; see {{Section 3.5.3.2 of RFC9528}}.
 The authentication credential CRED_PSK substitutes CRED_I and CRED_R specified in {{RFC9528}}, and, when applicable, MUST follow the same guidelines described in {{Section 3.5.2 and Section 3.5.3 of RFC9528}}.

-## Message Flow of PSK
+## Message Flow of EDHOC-PSK

-The ID_CRED_PSK is sent in message_3, encrypted using a key derived from the ephemeral shared secret, G_XY.
+The ID_CRED_PSK is sent in message_3, encrypted using a key derived from the ephemeral shared secret, G_XY, calculated from the Initiator's ephemeral public key G_X and the private key corresponding to the Responder's public key G_Y, or vice verca.
 The Responder authenticates the Initiator first.
-{{fig-variant2}} shows the message flow of PSK authentication method.
+{{fig-variant2}} shows the message flow of the EDHOC-PSK authentication method.

 ~~~~~~~~~~~~ aasvg
 Initiator                                                   Responder